 Sanctions compliance is predicated on strict liability, meaning no set of actions provides a safe harbor from an enforcement action.
 Consequently, we see a compliance race as part of which new processes and technologies are rolled out every single year.
-Even if your company is benchmarked to its peers, the compliance program you consider industry standard today may be judged substandard the following year by regulators.
-To companies under the enforcement microscope, it often feels like OFAC heightens compliance expectations on a regular basis.
+Even if your company is benchmarked to its peers, the compliance program you consider industry standard today may be judged substandard the following year (or quarter) by regulators as the pace of sanctions requirements has accelerated.
+To companies under the enforcement microscope, it often feels like OFAC, the Department of Commerce, the SEC (particularly for anti-bribery and corruption) and DOJ and their counterparts heighten compliance expectations on a regular basis.

 There are three distinct points in your supply chain required to assess sanctions risks and maintain compliance: